Supporting App for AXL | Installation Notes

 Try the following to confirm everything is set up correctly:

-1. Open the Supporting AXL Addon for Cisco CDR Reporting and Analytics app.
+1. Open the Supporting App for AXL app.

 2. Click on our Search navigation item near the top.